karavanlarp/karavanlarp.github.io/eng/rules/priest.md

 Duration: Immediate<br />
 The priest learns if there are any resources or metals nearby.

+**The protection of Sulenis**<br />
+Type: Touch spell<br />
+Duration: 2 hours<br />
+The priest makes a weapon, armor or shield indestructible for the duration.
+All effects that would destroy the item do not work.
+An armor can still be reduced to broken via losing all of its armorpoints, but it cannot be broken with one spell or hit.

 **Skills:**<br />
 **Smithing I, Smithing II, Wealth I, Wealth II, Appraise I, Appraise II**